creativeprojects/resticprofile/docs/content/configuration/getting_started/index.md

 ## Initialize your repository

-Now that you have a password file, you can initialize your restic repository:
+With the password file, initialize your restic repository:

 ```shell
 resticprofile init